PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

 Optionally, a fourth parameter can be passed defining the named range local (i.e. only usable on the current worksheet).
 Named ranges are global by default.

-### Redirect output to a client's web browser
+## Redirect output to a client's web browser

 Sometimes, one really wants to output a file to a client''s browser, especially when creating spreadsheets on-the-fly.
 There are some easy steps that can be followed to do this:

  1. Create your PhpSpreadsheet spreadsheet
  2. Output HTTP headers for the type of document you wish to output
- 3. Use the PHPExcel_Writer_* of your choice, and save to "php://output"
+ 3. Use the \PhpOffice\PhpSpreadsheet\Writer\* of your choice, and save to "php://output"

-\PhpOffice\PhpSpreadsheet\Writer\Xlsx uses temporary storage when writing to php://output.
+\PhpOffice\PhpSpreadsheet\Writer\Xlsx uses temporary storage when writing to php://output.
 By default, temporary files are stored in the script's working directory.
 When there is no access, it falls back to the operating system's temporary files location.

 __This may not be safe for unauthorized viewing!__
 Depending on the configuration of your operating system, temporary storage can be read by anyone using the same temporary storage folder.
 When confidentiality of your document is needed, it is recommended not to use php://output.

-#### HTTP headers
+### HTTP headers

 Example of a script redirecting an Excel 2007 file to the client's browser: